makerdao/community/governance/parameter-docs/system-surplus-buffer.md

 If Emergency Shutdown is triggered, the DAI inside the System Surplus Buffer is destroyed and the collateral backing it is proportionally redeemable by other DAI Holders.
 This means that the DAI in the System Surplus Buffer can be discounted in terms of the total amount of DAI that needs to be backed by collateral.

-DAI can be pulled out of the system by Maker Governance by using the `suck` method as part of an executive vote.
+DAI can be pulled out of the Maker Protocol by Maker Governance by using the `suck` method as part of an executive vote.
 DAI `suck`ed from the protocol in this way will be deducted from the System Surplus Buffer, and will trigger MKR mints if more DAI is `suck`ed than exists in the System Surplus Buffer.